katsumiok/peg-express/README.md

 <br>
 peg-express is a parser generator for TypeScript.
 It applies separation of concerns: grammar definition and semantic actions are separated.
-Grammar definition is written in pure Parsing Expression Grammar (PEG) and semantic actions are written in TypeScript.
+Grammar definition is written in pure Parsing Expression Grammar (PEG), and semantic actions are written in TypeScript.
-Since peg-express generates support code for semantic actions, it is possible to write semantic actions with type-guided IDE support such as code completion.
+Since peg-express generates support code for semantic actions, it is possible to write semantic actions with type-guided IDE support, such as code completion.

 ## Installation